davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 The following attributes are supported on most targets.

 ..
 Keep this table alphabetized by attribute name.
 Treat _ as space.

 alias ("``target``")
-  ``alias`` function attribute
-  The ``alias`` attribute causes the declaration to be emitted as an alias for another symbol, which must be specified.
+  ``alias`` function attributeThe ``alias`` attribute causes the declaration to be emitted as an alias for another symbol, which must be specified.
 For instance,

   .. code-block:: c++